HarvestMondello/Excel-sales-dashboard/README.md

 Using frequency counts in PivotTables, I identified top-selling products.
 Robusta and Excelsa consistently led in volume.

 **Customer Segmentation**
 Customer data was grouped to analyze purchase frequency and total spend.
-Loyalty customers—those with 10+ orders—were responsible for a large share of revenue, highlighting the value of repeat buyers.
+Loyalty customers, those with 10+ orders were responsible for a large share of revenue, highlighting the value of repeat buyers.

 **Profitability and Margins**
 Gross profit per product was calculated using item costs and sales prices.
 The dashboard surfaced several low-volume items with high margins, indicating potential opportunities for targeted promotions.